Lammtarra: Epsom Derby

-The official time for the race was two minutes 32.21 seconds, 1.53 seconds inside the previous Derby best.
+The official time for the race was 2 minutes 32.21 seconds, 1.53 seconds inside the previous Derby best.
 This time stood for 15 years until 2010, when it was beaten by Workforce with a time of two minutes 31.33s.

 King George VI and Queen Elizabeth Stakes

 Lammtarra's next appearance was in the King George VI and Queen Elizabeth Stakes at Ascot.
 He had a new jockey for this race, Frankie Dettori having replaced Swinburn.
 A couple of furlongs into the race, Dettori started to improve Lammtarra's position, but trainer Geoff Wragg's Pentire moved up on his outside, seemingly with plenty in hand.
 Pentire went to the front but only briefly as Lammtarra rallied to get his head back in front and take victory.
 After the race, Dettori said his mount had the heart of a lion.
-The horse ran just once more on a racecourse - in the Prix de l'Arc de Triomphe at Longchamp.

 Prix de l'Arc de Triomphe

-Lammtarra next won the Group One, Prix de l'Arc de Triomphe at Longchamp in France.
+Lammtarra's final race was the Group One Prix de l'Arc de Triomphe at Longchamps in France.
 Dettori settled him just off the pace, then rode him to the lead just over two furlongs out.
 Challengers queued up to take a shot at the English horse, but all failed.
 Dettori drove Lammtarra home and at the line the 21/10 favourite had three-quarters of a length to spare over Freedom Cry, with Swain two lengths further back in third.
 Jockey, Dettori said Lammtarra was "possibly" the best horse he's ever ridden.
 "Maybe Lammtarra is the best, because he remained unbeaten...".

 Lammtarra was sent to stud undefeated with a high value.
-He was tested in only four races and was one of the most lightly raced Derby winners in history.